19 January 2026

 Bozena Bronislawa Raczkowska

-Other lists must be submitted to the association's office by 12:00 on Monday, January 26.
-The recommendations of 120 members must be included.
+Other lists must be submitted to the union office by 12:00 on Monday 26 January.
+Accompanying recommendations of 120 members are required.

 Show more news